yoxxa/yoxxa.github.io/content/about.md

 +++

+I'm an independent researcher, and engineer focused on security and AI.

+Other interests of mine include health, finance, spirituality and philosophy.

-I'm a researcher and engineer focused on security and AI.
-I take passion in exploring complex systems, relationships and constructs.
+I take passion in exploring systems, relationships and constructs.
 I value simplicity, using controlled complexity where necessary.

 ---